Brightify/DataMapper/README.md

 intOrDouble.double // 1
 ```

-Normally you will directly use it only if the number is ambiguous (in Serializers) in other cases use extensions for SupportedType to create and access it.
+You would only use it if the number type is ambiguous (i.e. in Serializers).
+Otherwise you should always use extensions of `SupportedType` to create and access it.
 For example:

 ```Swift
 let int: SupportedType = .int(1)